TerenceSperringerJr/cs2055-social-panther/README.md

 # cs2055-social-panther
-CS 2055 Project: A Social Networking System for the University of Pittsburgh
+CS 2055 Project: The Best Social Networking System for the University of Pittsburgh